JulianNicholls/Advanced-React-2018/README.md

 ## Git client

-I have used Git at the command-line for almost 10 years.
+I have used Git at the command-line for 10 years.
 Over that time, I have tried many different graphical shells for Git, without finding one that was easier and nicer to use than the command-line (in my view).